po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/12-Stu_Arrays/README.md

 * Once you completed the introductions, you have one more task.
 There is a new student named Bob in class and he is going to take the place of the student currently first in your array.
 Replace the name of the first student in the array with name "Bob."

-* Then, to check your work, write a conditional statement that evaluates if "Bob" is now the first item in the array.
-If true, introduce Bob using  "My name is STUDENTNAME" format (just like above).

 * To make sure the student who Bob replaced is no longer listed, console log your array.
-Note that nothing else changed except for the name of the student first in the array.
+Is Bob now first?

+* If time allows, practice using you Javascript skills to check your work.
+Write a conditional statement to check if Bob is the first student listed in the array.
+If he is, then you should logout an introduction  that reads "My name is STUDENTNAME."
+If Bob is not the student name first in the array, console log the name of the student who is currently first.